Check out our Healthy Travel Checklist video below- Now in French!

 - Check the World Map of Areas with Risk of Zika to find out about countries in Africa with risk of Zika.
 Refer to the Current Zika Virus Recommendations below on how to prevent Zika virus infection when traveling to these countries.

 - The Year of the Dog begins on February 16, 2018, and many people will travel to Asia to celebrate the Lunar New Year.
-Those traveling for the Lunar New Year should take simple precautions to stay safe and healthy.
+Those traveling for the Lunar New Year should follow simple CDC recommendations for staying healthy and precautions for safely attending mass gatherings.

 - The Malaysian state of Sarawak has declared parts of three divisions to be rabies infectious areas.
 Five human rabies cases and almost 800 cases of people being bitten by rabid animals have been reported in Serian, Sri Aman, and Kutching divisions as of July 2017.
 All five people infected with rabies have died.
 If travelers anticipate possible contact with animals such as dogs, cats, bats, or other carnivores, they should consider rabies vaccination before travel.
 Even if the